 Ziz Valley: literally an oasis in the middle of the desert.
 It was surprising to see the colors of the palm trees in between the mountains.

 Toudra Gorges: another breathtaking location in Morocco is this limestone canyon.

-Sunset in Erg Chebbi: we arrived to the sand dunes in Erg Chebbi right on time for the golden hour and it was pretty magical.
+Sunset in Erg Chebbi: we arrived at the sand dunes in Erg Chebbi right on time for the golden hour and it was pretty magical.
 The sand dunes look like mountains from afar and the color of the sand is unbelievable.
 It’s definitely one of my most beloved travel memories.

-Where to stay in the desert: after dinner, we headed to our luxury tent at Dihya Desert Camp.
+Where to stay in the desert: After dinner, we headed to our luxury tent at Dihya Desert Camp.
 There, we enjoyed a beautiful dinner and we dance to the rhythm of the drums under the stars!
 It was unforgettable.